 In this exercise, you will write code to preform the following actions

-Install Packages: Utilize the install.packages() function to install the tidyverse and psych packages.
+Install Packages: Utilize the install.packages() function to install the reshape2 and psych packages.

 Load Packages: Utilize the library() function to load the the tidyverse and psych packages.

 Utilize the describe function from the psych package to provide a statistical summary of the sleep dataset.
-Following that, employ the pivot_longer function from the tidyverse to reformat the dataset into a long structure.
+Following that, employ the melt function from the reshape2 package to reformat the dataset into a long structure.
 Document your process and findings, explaining the statistical summary provided by the describe function and how the data’s structure changed after pivoting.

 Formulate a hypothesis and conduct a t-test to evaluate if the average change in sleep duration for Group 1 is significantly less than that for Group 2 using the sleep_long dataset.
-Present your findings, including the t-test statistics and your interpretation of the results, to determine if there is a statistically significant difference in sleep duration changes between the two groups.
+Write a short paragraph in APA style to present your findings, including the t-test statistics and your interpretation of the results, describing if there is a statistically significant difference in sleep duration changes between the two groups.